Topping1/BM25-PDF-Search/README.md

 ---

 ## News
 - Now the creation of the database (JSON and EMB) files is easier!
-New graphical application to process folders in batches `create-JSON-EMB.py` (February 2, 2025)
+New graphical application to process folders in batches `create-JSON-EMB.py`.
+Binaries for this new script soon!.
+(February 2, 2025)
 - Windows and Linux binaries updated (January 22, 2025)
 - Fixed critical bug that kept the script `BM25-String-Embed-Rerank-PDF-Search.py` from running.
 Updated binaries soon (January 17, 2025)
 - Windows and Linux binaries are available now!
 Please see the [Releases](https://github.com/Topping1/BM25-PDF-Search/releases) section.